Darker matter generating from the dark: Galactic 511 keV signal from darker hidden sectors

-As shown in Fig.~\ref{fig:Bound}, in addition to the SN 1987A bound on the extra $U(1)$, the 511~keV signal provide more stringent constraints on the dark photon mixing~\cite{Calore:2021lih}, which is the most sensitive region for our analysis.
-The 511~keV signal constraint is only valid for models that the dark photon can decay only into $e^+e^-$, In models a and b, marked by the shaded light green in Table~\ref{TableBench}, the dark photon $\gamma^\prime_1$ will decay to $e^+e^-$, thus suffered from the constraints.
-We choose the parameter values outside the red region in Fig.~\ref{fig:Bound} for models a and b.
-For models c-f, marked by the shaded light blue in Table~\ref{TableBench}, the dark photon $\gamma^\prime_1$ will mostly decay into dark fermion pairs and the 511~keV signal constraint does not impose constraints on these models.
-We can then choose the parameters within the red region in Fig.~\ref{fig:Bound} safely for models c-f.
+As shown in Fig.~\ref{Fig:Bound}, in addition to the SN 1987A bound on the extra $U(1)$, the 511~keV signal provide more stringent constraints on the dark photon mixing~\cite{Calore:2021lih}, which is the most sensitive region for our analysis.
+The 511~keV signal constraint is valid for models that the dark photon can decay only into $e^+e^-$, In models $a$ and $b$, marked by the shaded light green in Table~\ref{TableBench}, the dark photon $\gamma^\prime_1$ will decay to $e^+e^-$, thus suffered from the constraints.
+We choose the parameter values outside the red region in Fig.~\ref{Fig:Bound} for models $a$ and $b$.
+For models $c$-$g$, marked by the shaded light blue in Table~\ref{TableBench}, the dark photon $\gamma^\prime_1$ will mostly decay into dark fermion pairs and the 511~keV signal constraint does not impose constraints on these models.
+We can then choose the parameters within the red region in Fig.~\ref{Fig:Bound} safely for models $c$-$f$.
+In model $g$, the dark photon $\gamma_1^\prime$ possessing a large mass of 170~GeV is also verified to be consistent with experimental data, though its mass exceeds the range displayed in Fig.~\ref{Fig:Bound} and thus it is not included in the figure.

 In the computation of solving the coupled Boltzmann equations Eqs.(\ref{eq:YchiBol})-(\ref{eq:BEjh}), we take the initial values of $\eta=10,\,\zeta=0.1$ at the temperature $T_{h1}=10^{5}$ GeV.
-We take the benchmark models a and d as examples to illustrate the details of the hidden sector evolution.
-The full evolution of hidden sector particles as well as the interaction rates of several important processes among $U(1)$ hidden sectors compared with the Hubble parameter versus temperature are plotted in Fig.~\ref{fig:Evo} Panels (c) and (d).
+We take the benchmark models $a$ and $d$ as examples to illustrate the details of the hidden sector evolution.
+The full evolution of hidden sector particles as well as the interaction rates of several important processes among $U(1)$ hidden sectors compared with the Hubble parameter versus temperature are plotted in Fig.~\ref{Fig:Evo} Panels (c) and (d).